rails-kung-foo/yogcla/README.md

 ## Installation
 - Clone repo and run `bundle install`
-- Run `rake db:setup` to prepare DB and fill it with dara from seed.
+- Run `rake db:setup` to prepare DB and fill it with data from seed.
 - Run `rspec spec/` for tests.

 Admin login: